 When estimating the number of turnstiles required for an application, a major factor to consider is the rate of throughput..
-Which is commonly defined as the number of people passing through a turnstile per minute.
+The rate of throughput is commonly defined as the number of people passing through a turnstile per minute.

 Human Factors